git/git.github.io/rev_news/drafts/edition-66.md

   The syntax was explained by Jeff King, alias Peff, who also said that the short option `-P` had to be spelled `--perl-regexp` before Git version v2.14.0.
-He also reminded that for this to work one also need a version of Git built with libpcre support.
+He also reminded that for this to work one also needs a version of Git built with libpcre support.

   It turned out however that it [didn't resolve](https://public-inbox.org/git/CAAvDm6Z6SA8rYYHaFT=APBSx0tM+5rHseP+fRLufgDxvEthsww@mail.gmail.com/)